A5H73Y/Parkour/docs/tutorials/parkour-modes.md

 Simply sets the players movement speed to what is set in the config.yml.
 Allows you to run faster and jump further.
 Movement speed is reset to default once the player leaves.

-## Moon

-Straight forward, this applies Jump Boost to the player throughout the Course.
-If the player leaves the effect is removed.
-This will allow the player to reach new heights and simulate low gravity.

 ## Dropper

 This allows you to integrate the plugin into the 'dropper' gamemode, allowing you to fall infinitely without dying or taking any fall damage.
 You can use DeathBlocks to allow the player to die if they hit a block.